NunoDuarte/GazeDialogue/README.md

 ```

 ### For the connectivity App:
+This is send the communication of PupilLabs to the detection App which then send to the iCub (YARP)
 - LSL - [LabStreamingLayer](https://github.com/sccn/labstreaminglayer) (tested on 1.12)
 - YARP  (tested on v2.3.72)
 - PupilLabs - [Pupil Capture](https://github.com/pupil-labs/pupil) (tested on v1.7.42)